MMquant/Miscellaneous/README.md

 # Miscellaneous
-Various subsidiary tools used for financial data analysis.
+Various utility routines used for financial data analysis.

 contents(sorted by time created):